SemionPar/weblang/README.md

 Weblang
 --------------------------------
-Weblang is a plugin for **OmegaT**, free and open source CAD tool.
+Weblang is a plugin for **OmegaT**, free and open source CAT tool.

-It provides additional functionality as listed below:
+It provides the following additional functionality:
-- on-demand exact search (aka 'quotation mark' search) using Google
+- on-demand exact match search (aka 'quotation mark' search) using Google Custom Search API
+- background service for verifying translated segments

+Weblang is currently a work in progress (unstable), any help is welcome.